-The spaghetti squash is so easy to roast.
-While that’s cooking you can make the bolognese sauce on the stove.
+- While squash is cooking you can make the bolognese sauce on the stove.
 It requires a little more effort, but it’s worth it.

 This recipe uses a few simple ingredients that come together to make a delicious dinner.
 To keep things simple I used canned tomatoes.
-Here’s what you’ll need:

-- Onion and Garlic – This recipe uses 1 yellow onion and 3 minced garlic cloves.
+- ONION AND GARLIC: This recipe uses 1 yellow onion and 3 minced garlic cloves.

-- Spices and Flavorings – For flavor I added balsamic vinegar, Italian seasoning, sea salt and ground pepper.
+- SAUCE: You’ll need diced tomatoes and crushed tomatoes.
+For flavor I added balsamic vinegar, Italian seasoning, sea salt and ground pepper.

 How To Make Spaghetti Squash Bolognese

-- Season with salt and pepper – The spaghetti squash definitely needs some salt and pepper once it’s cooked.
+- The spaghetti squash definitely needs some salt and pepper once it’s cooked.
 Feel free to season to your tastes.

-Spaghetti Squash Bolognese
+Spaghetti Squash Bolognese Recipe

 - Use a spoon to scoop out the seeds and flesh.

 - Drizzle oil, salt and pepper on to the flesh.
-Spray a baking sheet with nonstick cooking spray, then lay the squash – inside facing down.Bake for 40-45 minutes or until inside is golden brown and soft.
+Spray a baking sheet with nonstick cooking spray or use parchment paper, then lay the inner portion of the squash facing down.Bake for 40-45 minutes or until inside is golden brown and soft.